Siddakatte

-Siddakatte is a village in Bantwal taluk, Dakshina Kannada District of Karnataka, India.
+Siddakatte is a town in Bantwal taluk, Dakshina Kannada District of Karnataka, India.
 It is between Moodbidri and Bantwal.
 Siddakatte has a post office with the post code 574237.
 This post office covers the area of Kerebali, Sangabettu, Kalkuri, Karpe and Hokkadigoli and Angarakarya.
 Siddakatte is 40 km from Mangalore city, 11 km from Moodbidri, and 11 km from Venoor.